Kgotso-Koete/hero-phaser-game/README.md

 ### Click here for the [in-browser playable demo](https://hero-phaser-game.web.app/)

-1. Play it on Windows by downloading the [Windows build folder](./build/exe.win-amd64-3.10/) and clicking on the .exe file
-2. Play it on Linux by downloading the [Linux build folder](./build/exe.linux-x86_64-3.10/) and clicking on the executable file
+Play it in the browser by visiting the [game's site](https://hero-phaser-game.web.app/)

 ---